yuizho/wait-for-it/README.md

 # wait-for-it

-`wait-for-it.sh` is a pure bash script that will wait on the availability of a host and TCP port.
+`wait-for-it.sh` is a pure bash script that will wait on the availability of a Http server.
 It is useful for synchronizing the spin-up of interdependent services, such as linked docker containers.
 Since it is a pure bash script, it does not have any external dependencies.

+This repository is forked from https://github.com/vishnubob/wait-for-it

 ## Usage